How to Buy Ford Shares UK – Beginner’s Guide

 One of the most notable stories in recent weeks is that the firm has formed a potentially lucrative partnership with Google.

 The partnership – which is based on a 6-year deal, will see Google’s Android operating system powered into Ford cars.
 This is great news for shareholders, as it shows that management at Ford is keen to bring the age-old carmaker into the 21st century.

 In particular, Google’s technology will function around cloud computing, AI, and machine learning.
 Not only will this revolutionize the ‘driving experience’, but it will allow Ford to drastically improve efficiency in its supply chain and production facilities.

-Although you would expect a major carmaker to have suffered greatly as a result of wider lockdown measures, Ford shares have been in an upward trajectory since hitting lows of sub-$4 in March 2020.
+Although you would expect a major carmaker to have suffered greatly as a result of wider lockdown measures, Ford shares have risen since hitting lows of sub-$4 in March 2020.